Fallout 2: Legacy

 In 2013, GamesRadar ranked Fallout 2 number 68 on their list of top video games of all time.
 That same year, IGN ranked it as the 28th best role-playing video game ever.
 In 2015, PC Gamer ranked the game #3 on its list of best RPGs of all time.

 In retrospect, the designers of Fallout 2 expressed reservations about the game, with Chris Avellone calling it "a slapdash project without a lot of oversight".
 Retro Gamer described Fallout 2 as "an impressive feat, yet still one that rubbed Fallout diehards the wrong way."

-Fallout 2 was the first ever game to feature same sex marriage, and one of the first games to include LGBTQ+ representation in general.
+Fallout 2 was the one of the first games to feature same sex marriage (Great Greed, released in 1992, is an even earlier example) and one of the first games to include LGBT representation in general.